 Applicants offered admission will typically be notified by late March or early April for the fall semester.
 Applicants who are not offered admission will be notified by the program as the admissions committee makes their decisions.

 If the MTM program is your preferred choice for graduate study, we encourage you to apply.
 However, you should be aware that the admissions process is very competitive.
 For the fall 2019 term, we had over 150 applications for approximately 30 available slots.
 Those offered admission program had average GPAs of 3.64 (4.00 scale).

 The estimated tuition and fees for the MTM program can be found on the MTM estimated fees page.
 All applicants who are interested in receiving financial aid (scholarships, loans, etc.) must complete a Free Application for Federal Student Aid (FAFSA) or a California Dream Act application (if applicable).
 When completing the form, applicants must include BOTH UC Berkeley (federal school code 001312) and UCSF (federal school code 001319) on the application.
 International applicants who do not have a Social Security Number (SSN) are exempt from completing a FAFSA.
 Applicants may be asked to complete additional specialized financial questionnaires during the admissions process.

 Although we do not have a rolling admissions cycle, applying early is always a good idea.
 Applying early allows more time to correct problems such as missing transcripts, test scores, etc. As the application deadline approaches we receive numerous inquiries about application status, resulting in delays in responding.
 Your patience during this time is appreciated.

-Also, it’s a good idea to take the GRE and, if applicable, the TOEFL as early as possible.
-It may take ETS up to a month to get the scores to us.
+Also, it’s a good idea to take the TOEFL as early as possible, if applicable.
+It may up to a month to get the scores to us.

 Online Application Advice